MoniPar/tailors_thimble/TESTING.md

 * User Story [#28](https://github.com/MoniPar/tailors_thimble/issues/28)

-As a Returning User, I can update my appointment so that I can make sure of my availability
+As a Returning User, I can update my appointment so that I can make sure of my availability.

 | Acceptance Criteria  | Test     | Comments |
 |:--------------------:|:--------:| -------- |